|(rasburicase) for injection, for intravenous use||Rx only|

 6 ADVERSE REACTIONS

-The following serious adverse reactions are discussed in greater detail in other sections of the prescribing information:
+The following clinically significant adverse reactions are discussed in greater detail in other sections of the prescribing information:

 - Anaphylaxis [see Boxed Warning, Contraindications (4), Warnings and Precautions (5.1)]